tom-pratt/MainThreadDispatch/README.md

 # MainThreadDispatch

 A helper for MvvmLight to ensure that RaisePropertyChanged is called on the UI thread.
+Similar to DispatcherHelper but intended for PCL projects.

-In your view models, instead of using these usual methods.
+In your view models, instead of using these usual Set methods.

 ```
 Set (() => MyProperty, ref _myProperty, value)